INFJs want to care for everyone’s emotional needs, but with so many negative vibes coming at us, it can feel like we’re drowning.

 I’ve always felt deeply for other people.
-When someone gets hurt, whether physically or emotionally, I feel that pain as if I’m the one being hurt.
+When someone gets hurt, whether physically or emotionally, I often feel that pain as if I’m the one being hurt.

-I didn’t understand why I was like this.
-I thought my ability to feel other people’s sadness so deeply was a burden to me.
+I didn’t understand why I was like this, so I thought my ability to feel other people’s sadness so deeply was a burden to me.
 That is, until I did a Myer-Briggs personality assessment and discovered my personality type — INFJ, which refers to Introversion (I), Intuition (N), Feeling (F), Judgment (J).

 INFJ: How to Deal With Negative Emotions